 - a written document detailing your strategy for approaching the supplier or provider community.

 3. Exclusions and exceptions

-- a record of any exclusions or exemptions to the Government Rules of Sourcing, giving specific justification for the approach
+- a record of any exclusions or exemptions to the Government Procurement Rules, giving specific justification for the approach

 - evidence of an approved formal exemption from an independent senior manager if your proposed approach proposes a departure from your agency’s own procurement policy.